“Sarah died in Kiryat Arba, also known as Hebron, in the land of Canaan. Abraham came to eulogize Sarah and to weep for her.” (Gen. 23:2)

 In 1992, Rav Kook’s grandson, Rabbi Shlomo Ra’anan, moved to Hebron.
 Six years later, an Arab terrorist stabbed the 63-year-old rabbi to death.
-But soon after, his daughter — Rav Kook’s great-granddaughter — together with her husband and children, moved to Hebron, thus continuing the special link between the Kook family and the city of the Patriarchs.
+But soon after, his daughter — Rav Kook’s great-granddaughter — along with her husband and children, moved to Hebron, thus continuing the special link between the Kook family and the city of the Patriarchs.

-(Adapted from Malachim Kivnei Adam, pp. 155-157; 160; 164-165)
+(Stories from the Land of Israel.
+Adapted from Malachim Kivnei Adam, pp. 155-157; 160; 164-165)